 Applications should be received no later than August 1 (fall semester), November 15 (spring semester), and March 15 (summer semester).

 The Very Special Arts Festival takes place the first week in May.
 The Festival serves nearly 2,400 students, teachers, and guardians.
-To properly serve this number of students, the Museum needs 1,300 volunteers to help staff Art Stops (hands-on activities throughout the galleries), and to guide groups of students through the Museum.
+To properly serve this number of students, the Museum needs 1,300 volunteers to help staff Art Stops (hands-on activities throughout the galleries) and to guide groups of students through the Museum.
 Each day will begin at 8:00 a.m. and end at 1:30 p.m., with a short break during the Festival times.
 Volunteers are invited to stay for a free lunch at the conclusion of the day’s events.
-The Museum will be accepting applications for the VSA Festival in early 2018.
-Check back then!
+For further information, please read VSA Volunteer Information.
+Please sign-up to volunteer by April 13, 2018.
+If you have any further questions or are unable to sign-up by April 13, please email firstname.lastname@example.org or call 904.355.0630.
+Thank you!